YouSame2/dotfiles-manager/README.md

 - [x] change dotfiles-link function in script and aliases
 - [x] fix git functionality and test it
 - [x] add if statements for os specific symlinks
+- [ ] when adding file/folder with no OS_FLAG (i.e. 'dotfiles add .config') in 'install.conf.yaml', if that file/folder already had an if statement the if statement wont get removed. this can lead so some unexpected behavior in rare situations.
+Im probably not going to deal with it since its niche, but feel free for a simple contribution if u want.